-Type of Shareholders Login Method Individual Shareholders (holding Individual Shareholder login through their demat accounts / Website of Depository equity shares in demat mode) Participant Login through Depository Participants Individual Shareholder can also login using the login credentials of his/her demat account through his/her Depository Participant registered with NSDL/CDSL for e-Voting facility.
+Individual Shareholders (holding equity shares in demat mode) Login through Depository Participants Individual Shareholder login through their demat accounts / Website of Depository Participant Individual Shareholder can also login using the login credentials of his/her demat account through his/her Depository Participant registered with NSDL/CDSL for e-Voting facility.
 Once logged-in, he/she will be able to see e-Voting option.
 Click on e-Voting option and he/she will be redirected to NSDL/ CDSL Depository site (as may be applicable) after successful authentication wherein he/she can see e-Voting feature.
 Click on the company name or e-Voting service provider name i.e. Kfintech and then it will be redirected to e-Voting service provider website of KFintech for casting his/her vote during the remote e-Voting period without any further authentication.